Bambarello/masternode-management/README.md

 ### Options

-For more info about available options run mn-setup --info
+For more info about available options run mn-setup --help